Carla Anderson Hills: Career

 Hills was admitted to the California bar in 1959, and served as an Assistant United States Attorney in Los Angeles from 1959 to 1961.
-From 1962 to 1974, she was a partner at Munger, Tolles, Hills, and Rickershauser in Los Angeles.
+From 1962 to 1974, she and her husband were founding name partners at Munger, Tolles & Hills (now Munger, Tolles & Olson) in Los Angeles.
 In 1972, she was an adjunct professor at UCLA.
 An authority on federal practice and anti-trust law, Mrs. Hills wrote of Federal Civil Practice and Antitrust Advisor.
 She is a former president of the National Association of Women Lawyers.

-She was a United States Assistant Attorney General heading the Civil Division of the U.S. Department of Justice before being named as the secretary of the Department of Housing and Urban Development.
+Hills was a United States Assistant Attorney General heading the Civil Division of the U.S. Department of Justice before being named as the secretary of the Department of Housing and Urban Development.
 Elliot L. Richardson sought to appoint her as assistant U.S. Attorney General in 1973, but he resigned shortly thereafter during the Watergate scandal.
 The offer was renewed by his successor, William B. Saxbe, in 1974.

 Hills's lack of relevant experience was somewhat controversial during the hearings for her nomination to head the HUD Department in the Ford administration.
 While Secretary, she approved the demolition of the massive public housing project in Northwest St. Louis, Pruitt-Igoe, a decayed project.
 President Ford later commented in his autobiography, A Time to Heal, that Hills was an exceptionally effective advocate for HUD, often appealing the budgetary decisions of James Lynn, Ford's OMB chief, to the President and winning most of the time.
 Hills was one of the candidates on Ford's “short list” to replace U.S. Supreme Court Justice William O. Douglas, although Ford ultimately selected John Paul Stevens.

-From 1978 through 1989, Hills was again a practicing attorney, and served as chairwoman of the board of trustees of the Urban Institute from 1983 through 1988.
+From 1978 through 1989, Hills returned to private practice.
+In 1978, she and her husband founded the Washington DC branch of Latham & Watkins under the name of Latham, Watkins & Hills.
+She served as chairwoman of the board of trustees of the Urban Institute from 1983 through 1988.